AnaNeri/RestAPIserver/app/report/technical_report.md

 * The project was implemented with Python, with libraries such as FastAPI, pytest and spaCy.
 * The three anonymization strategies are available to allow for flexible use cases.
 * The model uses a hybrid application of Regex and NLP-based detector.
 LLM was considered to be added as an optional third stage, but not implemented per time constraints.
-* The tests include both unitary tests and quantitative tests to evaluate precision and recall.
+* The tests include both unit tests and quantitative tests to evaluate precision and recall.
-* Tests can easily be run locally with fastapi swagger.
+* Tests can easily be run locally with FastAPI swagger.
 * The service is made available online by running a server using ngrok which is not on by default.
 * The service may be accessed via webpage via REST API ( curl example is given bellow).
-While the webpage only allows a user t provide the text, through API service more control is allowed (selecting language and strategy).
+While the webpage only allows a user to provide the text, through API service more control is allowed (selecting language and strategy).
 * The config file was setup to easily change some default parameters such as language, spaCy models, anonymization strategies.

 ## Anonymization Strategies